jleape/jleape.github.io/_posts/2016-10-23-UpgradeTM.md

 Returning to office 16 years after introducing TransMilenio, the world's largest Bus Rapid Transit (BRT) system, Enrique Peñalosa was eager to invest in critical upgrades.
 I was asked to figure out how to make the best use of the funds.
 After reviewing dozens of previous studies and literature on system dynamics and queuing theory, I synthesized a framework for diagnosing congestion issues and prioritizing remedies.
 I then worked with Transmilenio to combine field and operational data to conduct a study that would eventually guide $45 million in upgrades over five years.

 As in many complex systems, transit networks can behave in counter-intuitive ways.
 For example, dispatching more buses on popular routes might cause congestion at stations, ultimately reducing capacity.
-When passengers accumulate in stations waiting for buses, though, they can block other passengers and leave buses running empty.
-Meanwhile, attempting to shorten queues by adding turnstiles at station entrances can further overcrowd stations, further undermining passenger flows.
+Similarly, adding turnstiles to relieve queues to enter stations can cause overcrowding within them.
+At critical levels of congestion, passengers at loading bays can block passengers behind them waiting for different routes.
+Loosely following the graphic language of system dynamics, I mapped out the relationships between various sources of congestion in order to identify detrimental feedback loops.

 ![alt]({{ site.baseurl }}/images/posts/UpgradeTM/dynamics.png)